-7. Attendance Policy:
+8. Attendance Policy:

 KIIS program participants are expected to be punctual to and in attendance at all classes, presentations, meetings and required excursions, and to remain with the program for the full academic period.
 Unexcused absences from classes and/or mandatory meetings will result in a lowering of the student's final grade, as will excessive tardiness.
-Multiple unexcused
+Multiple unexcused absences could result in expulsion from the program.
+Any absence from an academic class session must be excused for medical reasons.

-8. Disability Accommodation:
+9. Disability Accommodation: